Croats of Italy: Molise Croats

+Other communities

+Croats were also recorded in southern Italy, but they assimilated over time, in the provinces of Marche, Campania, Basilicata, Puglia, etc.

+Assimilation and Italianization

+During the 19th century, the Italianization of Slavic surnames began in Italy.
+After 1918, this intensified, even before the fascists came to power.
+In September 1922, Italy signed an international convention on the protection of ethnic, linguistic and religious freedoms of national minorities, which it did not adhere to.
+With the fascists coming to power, Croatian surnames and toponyms were Italianized, including those in the southern Italy.
+In 1863, San Vito degli Schiavoni became and remains until today San Vito dei Normanni, although Croats founded it as early as 963.

 Associations, publications and media

 In the region of Molise, there is the Federation of Croatian-Molise Cultural Associations which unifies the Association "Luigi Zara", the Foundation "Agostina Piccoli", the Association "Naš život" (Our Life) and the Association "Naš grad" (Our Town).
 The main association of all Croats of Italy is the Alliance of Croatian Associations as founded in 2001; this association consists of: the Croatian-Italian Association of Rome, the Croatian Union of Milano, the Croatian Union of Trieste, the Croatian Union of Venetia, the Croatian-Italian Association of Udine and the Association "Luigi Zara".
 Also, the Club of Friends of Croatia is active in Milano.

 A Croatian organization that has a longer history in Italy is the Pontifical Croatian College of St. Jerome, a Catholic college.
 Known as the Collegium Hieronymianum Illyricorum (Illyrian Hieronymian College; San Girolamo degli Illirici in Italian) since 1902, the college served Croatian Catholics, before being renamed Pontificium Collegium Chroaticum Sancti Hieronymi (Pontifical Croatian College of St. Jerome) in 1971.
-Another Croatian Catholic organizations in Italy is the Domus Croata "Dr. Ivan Merz", an organization of Croatian pilgrims.
+College publishes Croatian Roman directory.
+Another Croatian Catholic organization in Italy is the Domus Croatia "Dr. Ivan Merz", an organization of Croatian pilgrims.
+The Croatian Roman Community (Hrvatska rimska zajednica) also operates of Rome.
+Organisation "Croatian-Italian mosaic" in Rome hosts international folklore festival "CRoETnO festival".

 The Foundation "Agostina Piccoli" and the Association "Naš život" are issuing the bilingual magazine "Riča živa/Parola viva" (Living Word), while the Alliance of Croatian Associations prints also the bilingual magazine "Insieme" (Zajedno, Together).